modelics/strata/README.md

 * These comments also apply to the lower half-space.

+## Related Projects

+This is a list of related open-source projects by other authors - please let us know if some projects were missed.

+* A Matlab and Fortran library for computing the MGF for the case of two half spaces can be found [here](https://github.com/UniPD-DII-ETCOMP/Half_Space_Green_A_Phi).

 ## References

 <a name="mgf01"></a>[1] K. A. Michalski and D. Zheng, "Electromagnetic scattering and radiation by surfaces of arbitrary shape in layered media.
 I. theory," *IEEE Trans.
 Antennas Propag.*, vol. 38, no. 3, pp. 335–344, Mar.
 1990.